 - 2 teaspoons fresh thyme, finely chopped

-- 3 ounces thinly sliced prosciutto, torn into strips
+- 2 ounces thinly sliced prosciutto, torn into strips

 - 3 green onions, thinly sliced

-- Place squash halves cut side up on a rimmed baking sheet.
-Drizzle with 1 tablespoon olive oil and sprinkle with salt and pepper.
+- Place squash halves cut side up on a rimmed baking sheet and drizzle with 1 tablespoon olive oil and sprinkle with salt and pepper.

-- With an electric hand mixer or whisk, blend in 2 ounces of goat cheese, thyme, and nutmeg.
+- With an electric hand mixer blend 2 ounces of goat cheese, orange juice, sage and thyme into the squash.
 Season to taste with salt and pepper.